-Having a newborn during the holidays this year, of all the years, is also the best excuse to say “no” to travel and extra visitors and “yes” to help.
+Having a newborn during the holidays is also the best excuse to say “no” to travel and extra visitors and “yes” to help.
 Take a friend up on the offer to wrap your gifts or drop off a care package—and accept all the food.
-If there is a safe and easier way to do something this holiday season or someone else who can manage it instead, ’tis the season to do just that.
+If there is an easier way to do something this holiday season or someone else who can manage it instead, ’tis the season to do just that.

 Be open to new ideas

 We often get quite comfortable in tradition, in doing things exactly how we’ve done them in the past, making it difficult to try anything out of the usual.
 But as you let go of expectations, allow yourself to be open to new ideas and new ways of celebrating.
 I encourage you to especially be open to any new options for the sake of convenience.
 Maybe it’s ordering in the pies instead of baking them.
 Or maybe it’s the virtual debut of your baby on Zoom with your extended family.